 Total ankle replacement is typically recommended when non-operative treatments are not effective in relieving pain and restoring joint mobility.
 This surgery is used to replace a damaged, arthritic ankle joint with an artificial joint made of metal and plastic components.
 Total ankle replacement helps reduce pain, improve function, and restore normal range of motion.

 It’s easy to request your first appointment at Advanced Orthopaedic & Rehabilitation Specialists.
-Just use our online scheduling tool to request a time that works for you, and we’ll get you scheduled at our location in Washington, PA as soon as possible.
+Just use our to request a time that works for you, and we’ll get you scheduled at our location in Washington, PA as soon as possible.